samsuh/2026-journal/README.md

 ## 2/17/26 - Tuesday
 Goals for today:
-- Go to gym since itll be closed tomorrow.
+- oops. holiday is today!
+Go to gym since itll be closed tomorrow.
 - Attempt to move bike again
 - ThreeJS - Fullscreen and Resizing section
 - ThreeJS - Geometries section